-UV (ultraviolet) ink is a printed layer on ID cards that allows you to hide data beneath the standard ink.
+UV (ultraviolet) ink is a layer printed on ID cards that allows you to hide data beneath the standard ink.

 When looked at under ultraviolet light, the greyscale text becomes visible, confirming the legitimacy of the card.

-UV ink dramatically reduces the chance of card fraud while allowing simple and easy detection.
+Therefore, UV ink dramatically reduces the chance of card fraud while allowing simple and easy detection.

-If you want to learn more about tactile impression, watch the video below and skip to 2:30 to see exactly how it works in protecting ID cards.
+To learn more about tactile impression, watch the video below and skip to 2:30 to see exactly how it works in protecting ID cards.